syz51/fundamental-analysis-system/docs/implementation/01-roadmap.md

 ## Overview

-This roadmap outlines the 12-month implementation plan for the memory-enhanced multi-agent fundamental analysis system.
+This roadmap outlines the implementation plan for the memory-enhanced multi-agent fundamental analysis system.
 The system will be built iteratively across 5 phases, with each phase delivering incremental value while building toward full autonomous operation with institutional memory.

 The implementation follows an agile methodology with continuous integration of memory features, learning systems, and human validation mechanisms to ensure the system learns correctly and avoids confirmation bias.

 ---

-## Phase 1: Foundation & Basic Memory (Months 1-2)
+## Phase 1: Foundation & Basic Memory

 ### Objectives